 VOIP Telephone System

-Cook County is undergoing a multi-year project to modernize our telephones and telecommunications infrastructure.
-Most traditional landline phones across the County will be replaced with a similar Voice Over Internet Protocol (VOIP) enabled phone.
+Cook County recently underwent a multi-year project to modernize its telephones and telecommunications infrastructure.
+Most traditional landline phones across the County were replaced with Voice Over Internet Protocol (VOIP) enabled phones.

 The link below will take you to the Unified Communications Self Care Portal.
 You can log in to the portal to change phone settings and get more information.
 This link will only work within the County network.